 Each of these members of the University community has provided a written statement comparing their own knowledge and experiences with the requirements of the Standards.
 These written statements have also been attached to this Annual Report as Exhibit 2.
-During these reviews, no instances of potential non-compliance during the year under review were identified.
+During these reviews, two instances of potential non-compliance during the year under review were identified and have been attached to this Annual Report as Exhibit 3.